Traffic filters

 - help tackle climate change, reduce local air pollution and improve the health and wellbeing of our communities.

-The current proposals include six traffic filters.
-Three of these will be located in the city centre on:
+Three of the six traffic filters will be located in the city centre on:

 - St Cross Road